-- The NSABDC is a data set that includes counts of cases of SAB for each public hospital covered by SAB surveillance arrangements, and for private hospitals that choose to provide data. - Cases of SAB have been reported by all states and territories using the nationally agreed case definition. - There may be imprecise exclusion of some SAB cases due to the inherent difficulties in determining the origins of SAB episodes, such as those originating in non-hospital health care settings. - The days of patient care and coverage data may be preliminary for some hospitals or jurisdictions. - For some states and territories, there is less than 100% coverage of public hospitals.
-Data have not been adjusted for under-coverage.

-- The accuracy and comparability of the rates of SAB among jurisdictions and over time are also limited because the count of days of patient care (denominator) reflects the amount of admitted patient activity, but does not reflect the amount of non-admitted patient activity. - The data for 2013-14 are generally comparable with those from 2012-13 and 2011-12. - The data for 2010-11 are generally comparable with data for other periods, except for Queensland.
+- The NSABDC is a data set that includes counts of cases of SAB for each public hospital covered by SAB surveillance arrangements, and for private hospitals that choose to provide data.
+This report presents information for public hospitals only. - Cases of SAB have been reported by all states and territories using the nationally agreed case definition. - There may be imprecise exclusion of some SAB cases due to the inherent difficulties in determining the origins of SAB episodes, such as those originating in non-hospital health care settings. - The days of patient care and coverage data may be preliminary for some hospitals or jurisdictions. - For some states and territories, there is less than 100% coverage of public hospitals.
+Data have not been adjusted for under-coverage. - The accuracy and comparability of the rates of SAB among jurisdictions and over time are also limited because the count of days of patient care (denominator) reflects the amount of admitted patient activity, but does not reflect the amount of non-admitted patient activity. - The data for 2014-15 are generally comparable with those from 2011-12 to 2013-14. - The data for 2010-11 are generally comparable with data for other periods, except for Queensland.
 For 2010-11, Queensland data were provided only for patients aged 14 and older. - New South Wales provided the number of occupied bed days, rather than days of patient care under surveillance.
-The comparability of New South Wales data and data from other jurisdictions is therefore limited by the small extent that counts of occupied bed days would be expected to differ from counts of days of patient care as used in this report. - Due to changes in the performance indicator specification and data revisions by jurisdictions, the data presented in this report for 2010-11 to 2012-13 differ from the data published in earlier AIHW reports on this subject (AIHW 2011, 2013a and 2013b). - The data presented have not been adjusted for differences in casemix among the states and territories or among hospital peer groups.
+The comparability of New South Wales data and data from other jurisdictions is therefore limited by the small extent that counts of occupied bed days would be expected to differ from counts of days of patient care as used in this report. - Due to changes in the performance indicator specification and data revisions by jurisdictions, the data presented in this report for 2010-11 to 2013-14 may differ from the data published in earlier AIHW reports on this subject (AIHW 2011, 2013a, 2013b and 2014). - The data presented have not been adjusted for differences in casemix among the states and territories or among hospital peer groups.
 Casemix is a term that refers to the range and types of patients treated by a hospital or other health service.
 For SAB, relevant aspects of casemix (that affect the risk of SAB for patients) could include patient comorbidities and procedures performed.

-A comprehensive data quality statement for the 2013-14 NSABDC collection is available at http://meteor.aihw.gov.au.
+A comprehensive data quality statement for the 2014-15 NSABDC collection is available at .